Understanding the Timeline of Tysabri-Related PML: Key Facts for Your Doctor Discussion

 Frequently Asked Questions

-What is the link between Tysabri and Progressive Multifocal Leukoencephalopathy?
+What is the causal link between Tysabri and Progressive Multifocal Leukoencephalopathy?

-What are the risk factors for developing PML while on Tysabri?
+What are the primary risk factors for developing PML while on Tysabri?

-Three primary risk factors have been identified: presence of anti-JCV antibodies, longer treatment duration (especially beyond two years), and prior use of immunosuppressants (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Three main risk factors are: presence of anti-JCV antibodies, longer treatment duration (especially beyond two years), and prior use of immunosuppressants.
+These factors should be considered when initiating and continuing therapy. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962)

 How does Tysabri cause PML?

-Tysabri is an alpha-4 integrin antagonist that inhibits lymphocyte migration into the central nervous system.
-This immunosuppressive effect can reactivate latent JC virus, leading to PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Tysabri is an alpha-4 integrin antagonist that inhibits leukocyte adhesion and migration into the central nervous system.
+This reduces immune surveillance, allowing latent JC virus to reactivate and cause PML. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962)

 Does submitting information create an attorney-client relationship?